 How an Accounting-Focused MSP Reduces Security Risk

-An MSP that specializes in accounting firms brings a different approach to security:
+An MSP that specializes in accounting firms brings a different approach to managed IT services and security:

 This approach aligns security with how accounting firms actually operate, rather than applying a one-size-fits-all model.